-By utilizing the Sunday centralized production facility our average operating costs have been reduced from over \$40 per barrel in 2009 to approximately \$13 per barrel of crude oil for the year ended February 28, 2018.
+By utilizing the Sunday centralized production facility our average production expenses have been reduced from over \$40 per barrel in 2009 to under \$13 per barrel of crude oil for the year ended February 28, 2019.
 With this centralized facility and having permanent electrical power available, we are ensuring that our operating expenses are kept to a minimum.